He tāone e hāngai ana ki te anamata

 Previous cycling strategic documents

-• Wellington Cycle Network Strategic Case 2015: This outlines the challenges related to cycling and how achieving the objectives will benefit Wellingtonians.
+• Wellington Cycle Network Strategic Case 2015: This outlined the challenges related to cycling and how achieving the objectives would benefit Wellingtonians.

 • Cycling Framework 2015: This set out a decision-making process for the bike network and how it would be developed.
 It should be noted that design guidelines for what makes a safe bike lane are continually being developed and we expect to take account of current guidance as we plan improvements.